crachecode/tajine/README.md

 If both are specified, image will be cropped if necessary.
 * `max` : image will be resized to fit in specified width and / or height, keeping aspect ratio, without cropping.

+### Notes

 Generated thumbnails are saved as image files in ```tajine/public/img/cache``` directory.
+When using mod_rewrite these files names are the same string as the URL provided for images generation.
+Therefore Apache doesn't even need to process PHP to display the cached version.
-These files can be deleted to process the generation again.
+They can safely be deleted to process the generation again.